Oak leaf blister

 Leaf blister is favored by mild, moist conditions during early leaf growth, and may result in 50 to 85 percent defoliation of affected trees by mid-summer.
 Defoliation can reduce growth and, if repeated over a period of years, may weaken the tree so that it is susceptible to attack by other organisms.

 Chemically controlling leaf blister is usually not warranted or economically justified.
 The fungus will not harm the long term vigor of the tree.
 However, the disease may be unsightly and cause much anguish to homeowners.
-In such a case, particularly valuable trees may warrant treatment with fungicide, which must be applied as dormant spray to be effective.
+Particularly valuable trees may warrant treatment with fungicide, which must be applied as dormant spray to be effective.
 Fungicides are not effective after leaves begin to develop because the infection has already occurred.
 Maintaining healthy trees by properly watering, pruning and controlling insects reduces the effect of this disease.

 Do you have a question?
 Try Ask an Expert!